 When adding a file to a content area your course shell, clicking the "Browse My Computer" button will allow you to add a file directly from your computer.
-That file will automatically be added to the appropriate course folder in the "Course Content" folder in the content collection.
 When you click on the "Browse Content Collection" button, the Content Collection window will open to the "Course Content" folder for that course.
 This allows for a more controlled management of the files for that particular course and simplifies the process of copying those files into another course shell at a later date.

 Follow these instructions to create, edit and delete folders.